Last Updated on May 13, 2023 by Rebecca Lake

 Jenn Leach makes thousands of dollars a year flipping blogs part-time.
 Alexis at FITnancials posted a great interview with Jenn about how she makes her money-making strategy work.

-Hubspot has a great how-to guide on creating ebooks.
-If you’re not sure what to write about, ask yourself four questions:
+Hubspot has a great how-to guide on creating ebooks that also works for low content publishing.
+If you’re not sure what kind of book to create, ask yourself four questions:

 - What topics are you most knowledgeable about?